 Roman Pietro Della Valle also wrote about a Great Wheel at the Ramadan festival in Constantinople in 1615.
 Various incarnations of the Great Wheel continued to crop up across Europe over the next few centuries, as well as India, according to the BBC.

-In 1893, William Somers received a U.S. Patent for his “Roundabout,” basically an early version of the Ferris Wheel.
-Somers had placed three of the wheels – each 50-feet tall – at Asbury Park and Atlantic City in New Jersey, as well as at Coney Island in New York.
+The Ferris Wheel as we know it today started with a man named William Somers.
+In the early 1890s, Somers received a U.S. Patent for his “Observational Roundabout,” basically an early version of the Ferris Wheel.
+Somers placed three of the wheels – each 50-feet tall – at Asbury Park and Atlantic City in New Jersey, as well as at Coney Island in New York.

 One of the riders on the Observational Roundabout was a man named George Washington Gale Ferris Jr. Originally from Illinois, Ferris graduated in 1881 from the Rensselaer Polytechnic Institute in Troy, New York, as a civil engineer.
 By 1893, he had created a company in Pittsburgh, Penn., called G.W.G.
 Ferris & Co., that tested metals for railroads and bridge builders and inspected finished works.

 As fate would have it, the organizers of the World’s Columbian Exposition, set for May through October in 1893 in Chicago, hired Ferris & Co. to inspect exhibits.
 It put Ferris into contact with another important person in the creation of the Ferris Wheel, Daniel Burnham.